Jithnkn/dailytaskcreator/README.md

 # daily_task_creator

-A new Flutter application.

-## Getting Started

-run using fvm flutter run(flutter sdk version 2.8.0)
+#run using fvm flutter run(flutter sdk version 2.8.0)
+#null safety is not implemented

 This project is a starting point for a Flutter application.